 In 1972, Libby Kosmala headed to Heidelberg, Germany to compete at her first ever Paralympic Games.
-Now forty years later, the oldest member of the Australian team is set to head to London for her last.
-Among the most respected figures in the history of Paralympic sport, you could call Libby Kosmala a superwoman.
+Now forty years later, the oldest member of the Australian team is set to head to Rio for her last.
+Among the most respected figures in the history of Paralympic sport, you could call Libby superwoman.
 Not only has she successfully raised two sons and supported a gold medallist husband, but is a Paralympic gold medallist herself.

 Born with paraplegia, Libby always had an interest in sport.
-After being a member of the administrative staff for the Tel Aviv Paralympic Games she decided it was her time to shine as an athlete.
-In 1970 she made her first Commonwealth Games team and then represented Australia at the Paralympics for the first time at the 1972 Heidelberg Games in Germany.
+After being a member of the administrative staff for the Tel Aviv Paralympic Games, she decided it was her time to shine as an athlete.
+In 1970 she made her first Commonwealth Games team and then represented Australia at the Paralympics for the first time at the Heidelberg 1972 Games in Germany.

 On top of her decorated sporting career, she is also an advocate for equality for people with a disability and was influential in procuring parking permits for people with a disability in South Australia in the 1970s.
 Libby is a public relations agent for the Spina Bifida and Hydrocephalus Association of South Australia.